 The new initiative, which Congress authorized in January 2004 (Division D of P.L.
-108-199),2 was scheduled to phase in over a three-year period, beginning in
+108-199),3 was scheduled to phase in over a three-year period, beginning in

-1 For a more in-depth discussion of the original MCA proposal and issues debated by Congress in 2003, see CRS Report RL31687, The Millennium Challenge Account: Congressional Consideration of a New Foreign Aid Initiative, by Larry Nowels.
+2 For a more in-depth discussion of the original MCA proposal and issues debated by Congress in 2003, see CRS Report RL31687, The Millennium Challenge Account: Congressional Consideration of a New Foreign Aid Initiative, by Larry Nowels.

-2 Table 2, found at the end of this report, provides a summary of major MCA issues and (continued...)
+3 Table 2, found at the end of this report, provides a summary of major MCA issues and compares positions approved by the House, Senate, and Conference Committee during the (continued...)